 Respite Care Program

 Respite Care offers families relief from the daily care of their family member with a disability.
+Children and others with disabilities are four times more likely to be abused or neglected.
+Respite contributes to healthy marriage, keeps children safe and reduces out of home placements.
 Screened, experienced Respite Care Providers make it possible for families to get away during periods of stress or crisis, to take care of personal business, or simply to take a break to relax.
-Statistics show that parents who receive respite are less likely to be charged with child abuse, perhaps because parent stress levels are directly related to anger management.
 Respite Care is available both in-group and individual settings.
-The Arc also provides Group Respite on the First and third Saturday of each month.
+The Arc also provides Group Respite every Saturday.

 Supported Community Living Program